-Voluntary, community-based conservation plans and strategies for the benefit of ESA-listed species and other species of concern are key components of water planning and management in the Salmon and Clearwater River Basins.
+Voluntary, community-based conservation plans and strategies for the benefit of ESA-listedaquatic species and other species of concern are key are a components of water planning and management in the Salmon and Clearwater River Basins.

 The Salmon and Clearwater River basins support a thriving agricultural industry and significant tourism.
 Because a number of fish species in the Salmon and Clearwater River basins have been listed as threatened or endangered under the ESA, numerous programs are being implemented to improve fish habitat, while protecting existing water rights.
-A significant portion of freshwater habitat important to ESA-listed fish is located on private lands.
+A significant portion of freshwater habitat important to ESA-listed fishaquatic species is located on private lands.
 As a consequence, local support is key to implementing conservation measures that advance species' recovery.
 Federal agencies are encouraged to cooperate with state and local landowners to develop voluntary, incentive-based conservation plans.
 Any water required for instream uses must be obtained in compliance with state law.

-In the Snake River Basin Adjudication, the state entered into two agreements that provide for water management within the basin that supports agricultural-based communities, while encouraging the voluntary implementation of flow-related conservation measures that improve instream conditions for ESA-listed fish.
-The agreements are based upon improving instream flow conditions pursuant to state law.
+In the Snake River Basin Adjudication, the state entered into two agreements that provide for water management within the basin that supports agricultural-based communities, while encouraging the voluntary implementation of flow-related conservation measures. that improve instream conditions for ESA-listed fish.
+The agreements are based upon improvingaddress instream flow conditions pursuant to state lawuses through state minimum stream flow water rights and other provisions of state law.